Johannes von Welczeck: Later life

 In August 1940, Welczeck returned to France to handle relations with the new Vichy regime established after the fall of the Third Republic, but was overshadowed by Abetz who replaced him as ambassador in November 1940.
 At the show trial planned for Grynszpan in 1942, Welczeck was to serve as one of the star witnesses for the prosecution.
 Welczeck was to testify that Grynszpan was the "Jewish Gavrilo Princip" and that the assassination of Rath was to the origins of World War II the same as the popular image of the impact of the assassination of Archduke Franz Ferdinand was on the origins of World War I. The purpose of the Grynszpan trial was to place the blame for the outbreak of war as a result of a Jewish conspiracy against Germany, and Welczeck was to testify that Rath's assassination had set off a chain of events that led inevitably to war in 1939.
-The implication of the trial, through not stated explicitly, was that the "Final Solution to the Jewish Question" was only a defensive reaction to the war that the Jews were alleged to have started in 1939.
+The implication of the trial, though not stated explicitly, was that the "Final Solution to the Jewish Question" was only a defensive reaction to the war that the Jews were alleged to have started in 1939.
 Grynszpan sabotaged the trial by claiming he had been engaged in a homosexual relationship with Rath and murdered him as a result of a lovers' quarrel, a defense that was considered so humiliating that the trial never took place.
 In 1943, Welczeck retired from the Auswärtiges Amt.
 He died in his retirement in Marbella.